-“I think it's great that there are more of these options available for people who want to eat a more plant-based diet--especially for people who travel a lot for work or live in areas where there may not be a lot of options other than fast food establishments,” says Cording.
-Just keep in mind with all of these menu items that just because something is plant-based, doesn’t mean it's healthy, she adds.
+“I think it's great that there are more of these options available for people who want to eat a more plant-based diet – especially for people who travel a lot for work or live in areas where there may not be a lot of options other than fast food establishments,” says Cording.
+Just keep in mind with all of these menu items that just because something is vegan, doesn’t mean it's healthy, she adds.

 1. Burger King

-Turns out there’s a lot more to rely on than a salad if you’re eating plant-based.
+Turns out there’s a lot more to rely on than a salad if you’re eating vegan.

 - Veggie Burger: This meat alternative burger is made with a Morningstar Farms Garden Veggie Patty, topped with vegetables, and served on a toasted sesame seed bun.

-- Impossible Whopper (available in select cities): The Impossible Whopper is just like the classic Whopper® but made with an Impossible™ patty.
+- Impossible Whopper: The Impossible Whopper is just like the classic Whopper® but made with an Impossible™ patty.
 That “meaty” plant-based patty is made with soy protein, potato protein, coconut oil, sunflower oil, and heme (a form of iron).
 Make sure to remove the mayo for a dairy-free meal.